-Hollywood magic still resonates at this huge studio lot in Burbank, where you can witness pieces of cinematic and television history—and also have a good chance of spotting a celeb strolling out of a soundstage.
+Hollywood magic still resonates at the Warner Bros.
+Studio Tour, a huge working studio lot in Burbank, where you can witness pieces of cinematic and television history—and also have a good chance of spotting a celeb strolling out of a soundstage.

 Set aside about three hours for the regular tour, which starts in the studio’s 110-acre backlot.
-You’ll see exterior sets used in hundreds of films and TV shows, including classic films such as Casablanca and Rebel Without a Cause and TV series ranging from The Dukes of Hazzard and ER to The Ellen DeGeneres Show.
+You’ll see exterior sets used in hundreds of films and TV shows, including classic films such as Casablanca and Rebel Without a Cause and TV series ranging from The Dukes of Hazzard and ER to The Big Bang Theory.

 The Archive also includes DC Universe: The Exhibit, which debuted in 2016.
 This interactive area lets you touch classic superhero props (like Superman’s kryptonite), see the Belle Reve prison cell from Suicide Squad, and peek at original comic books featuring all seven members of the Justice League.
 Don’t miss the exhibit’s Picture Car Vault, where you can see all of the Batmobiles that have been featured in the Caped Crusader’s films.